 Mancala is a game of strategy that is fun for all ages.
 I taught my 5 and 6 year old and sometimes they can even beat me.
 It doesn't take very long to play a single game, but is fun enough to play over and over.

-To make a Mancala game, all you need is an egg carton, these Mancala Printables (which includes the rules) and 48 of either stones (mine were $1 at Dollar Tree), beads, or dried beans.
+To make a Mancala game, all you need is an egg carton and 36 of either stones (mine were $1 at Dollar Tree), beads, or dried beans.

 Cookie Baking Kit- Cost: $0- $4, Time: 30 minutes Skill Level: Minimal (due to glue gun designs!)